Myths To Be Broken

 You never have to wash it

 If you believe in this, you’re probably due for a wash right about now.
-This myth is the most prominent lie spread within the black community.
+The myth is a prominent lie spreading in the black community.

 News flash your scalp gets dirty, and so does your hair.
 Washing your hair removes dirt and buildup on the hair shaft allowing for moisture to penetrate your hair shaft easily.
 Though this rule applies to women who are relaxed.